ROCm/amd_matrix_instruction_calculator/README.md

         * Public ISA Guide for AMD Radeon&trade; GPUs using the RNDA3 ISA
 * AMD Blog Posts
     * <https://gpuopen.com/learn/amd-lab-notes/amd-lab-notes-matrix-cores-README/>
-        * AMD lab notes on AMD Matrix Cores, which covers the use of MFMA instructions on CDNA 1 and CDNA 2 accelerators
+        * AMD lab notes about AMD Matrix Cores, which covers the use of MFMA instructions in CDNA 1 and CDNA 2 accelerators
     * <https://gpuopen.com/learn/wmma_on_rdna3/>
         * "How to accelerate AI applications on RDNA 3 using WMMA", which covers the use of WMMA instructions on RDNA3 GPUs
 * AMD Matrix Code Repositories